adamkurth/reborn_dev/doc/source/installation.rst

 This option is ok, but then you must remember to always run your script from the appropriate directory if the above path is a relative path.

-3) You can make a symbolic link to the bornagain package in the same directory where you are running your script.
+Option (3) You can make a symbolic link to the bornagain package in the same directory where you are running your script.
 For
 example:

 .. code-block:: bash